christopherhuntley/is135-docs/StagUpBootstrap/Part2.md

     </div>
   ```

-* Because the `main` and the `aside` appear on the same row in our wireframe, we'll need to wrap them togther inside a `div` like this:
+* Because the `main` and the `aside` appear on the same row in our wireframe, we'll need to wrap them together inside a `div` like this:
   ```html
     <div class="row">
       <main class="main-content">